MissStrong/ICS4UE_Semester_1_2018-2019/21_Activity_16_Recursion/2-Finite-Data-Represention.md

 This inaccuracy is due to rounding errors when dividing using finite data representation.
 Only 93.1% of the values from 0.00 to 9.99 are actually accurate in the Change assignment, unless you modified the structure of the algorithm.

 Inaccuracy caused by finite data representation is often frustrating.
-Be aware that if a calculation in any of your programs seems to be off, it might be that your algorithm may be fine and the Java simply can't accurately perform a calculated.
+Be aware that if a calculation in any of your programs seems to be off, it might be that your algorithm may be fine and the Java simply can't accurately perform the calculation.